webpolis/ghs/README.md

-# StarSearch: Semantic Search for GitHub Stars
+# GHS: Semantic Search for GitHub Stars

 A command-line tool to semantically search your starred GitHub repositories.